 - Feels secure

 Aren't Kids' Helmets Sized According to the Child's Age?Age is not a reliable measure of head size.
-There is just too much variation in the size and shape of little kids.
-One eight-year-old could fit an adult "Medium" while another child the same age would need a child's extra small.
+There is just too much variation in the size and shape of little kid heads.
+One eight-year-old's head could fit an adult "Medium" while another child the same age would need a child's extra small.
 Always size a child's helmet by measuring the head circumference, not by the age of the child.
-Did you know:

 - 95% of kids up to 8 years old will fit in a 54cm or smaller helmet